-- clear authorization within the executive branch of government for a dedicated DeM unit (sometimes called the debt management office or for short, DMO) to undertake borrowing- and debt-related transactions within a certain framework; and - other issues, such as borrowing procedures and other regulations that do not need to be determined by parliament, following the principle of subsidiarity.
+- Clear authorisation within the executive branch of government for a dedicated DeM unit (sometimes called the debt management office or for short, DMO) to undertake borrowing- and debt-related transactions within a certain framework; and - Other issues, such as borrowing procedures and other regulations that do not need to be determined by Parliament, following the principle of subsidiarity.

 SAIs can examine whether the legal framework has established the necessary governance, audit, reporting and accountability processes.
-Essentially, the following elements should be present in the legal framework for PDM and should be explicitly, clearly, and consistently defined:
+Essentially, the following elements should be present in the legal framework for PDM and should be explicitly, clearly and consistently defined:

-- Delegation of sovereign powers by parliament to the executive - Remit (responsibility, sphere of activity) of the DMO - Borrowing purposes12 - DeM goals and objectives
+- Delegation of sovereign powers by Parliament to the executive; - Remit (responsibility, sphere of activity) of the DMO; - Borrowing purposes; - DeM goals and objectives;

-12 It is common to find in the primary legislation that the government can only issue guarantees when it is deemed to be in the public interest.
-In this regard, public interest could be defined as "promotion of economic development, including development of disadvantaged regions, promotion of small and medium-sized enterprises (SMEs), and correction of market failure where creditworthy borrowers may not have access to credit markets, and strengthening of the national security".
+&lt;sup>12 It is common to find in the primary legislation that the government can issue guarantees only when it is deemed to be in the public interest.
+In this regard, public interest could be defined as 'promotion of economic development, including development of disadvantaged regions, promotion of small and medium-sized enterprises (SMEs), and correction of market failure where creditworthy borrowers may not have access to credit markets, and strengthening of the national security'.

-- Requirement for a DeM strategy and annual borrowing plans - Debt reporting obligations
+- Requirement for a DeM strategy and annual borrowing plans; and - Debt reporting obligations.